mumayank/AirChartProject/README.md

 - No. of minimum and maximum bars supported in the horizontal bar chart are 2 and 16 respectively (Due to the above, if there is no zoom, and we embed a lot of bars, the data will become unreadable)

 ___

+### Additional Information
+- Most of the times, we need to show the user some extra information in the chart.
+Hence, the library provides an easy provision to do so.
+Simply put your title and value in the form of a key-value pair in `additionalValues` field.
+The library will generate a table on top of the chart to show such values.

+- Ideally, keep the width as `MATCH_PARENT` and height as `WRAP_CONTENT` of the layout that you supply to the `AirChart` library during init (let's call it `parentLayout`).
+In case the UI of the `parentLayout` has a height constraint, you can keep the height as a fixed value (say `500dp`).
+In this case, if there is a lot of data (like additional data, custom view etc) the library will automatically convert the view into a `ScrollView` so that all the items are shown to the user properly.
+___

 Please star this repository if it has helped you :)